Colin Renfrew

-Renfrew was formerly the Disney Professor of Archaeology at the University of Cambridge and Director of the McDonald Institute for Archaeological Research and is now a Senior Fellow of the McDonald Institute for Archaeological Research.
+Renfrew was also the Disney Professor of Archaeology at the University of Cambridge and Director of the McDonald Institute for Archaeological Research, and was a Senior Fellow of the McDonald Institute for Archaeological Research.

 Early life and education

+Renfrew was educated at St Albans School, Hertfordshire; where one of the houses is now named after him.
+From 1956 to 1958, he did National Service in the Royal Air Force.
+On 21 June 1956, he was granted a national service commission in the Technical Branch with the rank of pilot officer.
+Having completed his full-time service, he transferred to the reserve (national service list) on 25 March 1958.
+He was promoted to flying officer on 25 June 1958, with seniority in that rank from 25 March 1958.

-Renfrew was educated at St Albans School, Hertfordshire (where one of the houses is named after him) and from 1956 to 1958 did National Service in the Royal Air Force.
-He then went up to St John's College, Cambridge, where he read Natural Sciences then Archaeology and Anthropology, graduating in 1962.
-He was elected president of Cambridge Union in 1961.
-In 1965, he completed his PhD thesis Neolithic and Bronze Age cultures of the Cyclades and their external relations; in the same year he married Jane M. Ewbank.
+He then went up to St John's College, Cambridge, where he first read Natural Sciences, and then Archaeology and Anthropology, graduating in 1962.
+He was elected president of Cambridge Union in 1961 and was a member of the University of Cambridge's Archaeological Field Club (AFC).
+He had run against and lost an election to Barry Cunliffe to become president of the AFC.
+In 1965, he completed his PhD thesis Neolithic and Bronze Age cultures of the Cyclades and their external relations.
+In the same year, he married Jane M. Ewbank.